How We Clean Wastewater

 Our Water Resource Recovery Facility is designed to treat an average daily flow of 54 million gallons per day and is among the most advanced in the world.

 Once flows reach our facility from our interceptor system, they go through coarse screens, fine screens, and grit removal to remove large solids (like food and trash) that can damage our equipment.
 Flows are then transported into rectangular settling tanks for primary treatment and removal of suspended solids and fats, oils and grease.
 Afterwards, the flow goes to our Biological Reactor Basins (BRBs) for nutrient removal.
 While in the BRBs, flows are added to microorganisms, called activated sludge, for nitrogen removal.
 The water settles again and then we remove the phosphorous and filter out any remaining solids.
-Finally, flows are disinfected using ultraviolet (UV) light.

 Image